Query Fanout Estimator

 • Plan content that covers the full fanout space behind important prompts

-• Feed likely fanout queries into Answer Engine Insights, content briefs, or keyword clustering workflows
+• Feed likely fanout queries into AEO data nodes, content briefs, or keyword clustering workflows

 Target Prompt (required)

-The user prompt that your content should optimize for.
+The user prompt that your content should optimize for, such as:

 • “How do keyword hierarchies work in AI search?”